 - Equity investment in the form of community shares can be raised via a relevant platform or through a direct deal.

 - A Social Impact Bond is a payment-by-results contract between an organisation to deliver a service, the commissioner (for instance, a local authority) and the investors.
 This can be done via a SITR fund or through a direct deal.
+For more on how SITR works with Social Impact Bonds (SIBs), listen to our 2-part podcast.

 Below, you can find more information on raising investment through: a SITR fund; a crowdfunding platform; and through a direct deal.